Rose Hill School

-The Cherokee Strip Museum’s mission is to collect, preserve, and interpret the history of the Cherokee Outlet.
+The mission of the Cherokee Strip Museum and Rose Hill School is to collect, preserve, and interpret the history of the Cherokee Outlet.
 The museum complex sits on five acres and consists of five buildings: the museum, a blacksmith shop, a homestead-style house, a large implement building, and an original one-room schoolhouse.
 The exhibits are designed to portray life from the opening of the Cherokee Strip via the land run of 1893 to the 1930s.
 The renovated museum building features exhibits, a gallery where local and regional artists will display their work, a large gift shop, and a farmyard hands-on exhibit for children.

 The blacksmith shop consists of a 24’ x 30’ display area with restrooms and a 36’ x 30’ demonstration area.
 The implement building contains many farming implements and tools that would have been in use during the late nineteenth and early twentieth century.
 Other outdoor exhibits include a jail cell, antique threshing machine, antique sorghum mill, and a “flying jenny” merry-go-round for kids.